todd-herbert/absolute-mouse/README.md

 ## Installation

-More options to come shortly, following initial release of 0.1.0

-~~Arduino: Library can be installed to Arduino IDE with Sketch -> Include Library -> Add .Zip Library.., or through the built-in Library Manager.~~
+Arduino: Library can be installed to Arduino IDE with Sketch -> Include Library -> Add .Zip Library.., or through the built-in Library Manager.

-~~[Platform.io](https://platformio.org/): Available through the built-in library registiry, or alternatively, can be installed by extracting the Zip file to the lib folder of your project.~~
+[Platform.io](https://platformio.org/): Available through the built-in library registiry, or alternatively, can be installed by extracting the Zip file to the lib folder of your project.